Child Protection & Wellbeing

 All of the above are national helplines but should you need to contact a local helpline please use the link below, where you will find useful contact numbers for police and Social work services

 Netball Scotland is fully committed to safeguarding the welfare of all children in its care.
 Recognising the responsibility to promote safe practice and to protect children from harm, abuse and exploitation, Netball Scotland works in partnership with Volunteer Scotland, Children 1st, and sportscotland to protect all children participating in its affiliated clubs.
-Through the support of our Child Protection & Wellbeing Officer Carol Harvey, together with our Regional Development Manager network, our members are provided with guidance and support to ensure all clubs working with children have robust policies and procedures in place to allow children to enjoy netball in a safe environment.
+Through the support of our Regional Development Manager network, our members are provided with guidance and support to ensure all clubs working with children have robust policies and procedures in place to allow children to enjoy netball in a safe environment.

 Our advice to clubs with junior members would be to ensure that you have: